-The Eureka Waterfront Trail is also part of a larger project being developed by Humboldt County called the Humboldt Bay Trail, which will span 13 miles and connect Eureka with Arcata.
+The Eureka Waterfront Trail is part of a larger project being developed by Humboldt County called the Humboldt Bay Trail, which will span 13 miles and connect Eureka to Arcata.

 Beautiful walk from Humboldt Bay Aquatic Center to Freshwater Slough and back.
 About 3 miles round trip.
 Fun bridges.
 Old train trestle.
 Great signage of natural and cultural history.
 Vista/picnic bump outs with landscape art including metalworks benches and castes of Wiyot stools like the ones in the Humboldt State University Native Forum breezeway.